 Prepare Elastic For The Elastic Waist Skirt

 There are different types of elastic.
-For the elastic waist skirt it’s better to use wide elastic, my elastic is 1 ½ inches wide.
+For the elastic waist skirt, it’s better to use wide elastic, my elastic is 1 ½ inch wide.
 Choose one that’s coordinating with your fabric.

 There are tons of wide elastic for sale on Amazon, check it out below.

 First of all, measure the elastic around your waist so it’s comfortable and not too tight or too loose.